alexle/alexle.github.com/posts/training-marathon.markdown

 This week's LSD was one of those moments for me.

 Armed with 3 GU's, a new headband, and a better strategy to hide my water bottles, I set out for 17 grueling miles.
-By the end, I eclipsed that distance and reached the magical distance of *20 miles*.
+By the end, I eclipsed the distance and reached the magical distance of *20 miles*.

 This distance is important because for most runners, 20mi provides the right amount of physical and mental boost to finish a marathon.
 In fact, many experts believe training beyond it is not needed.
 It increases the chance of injury, takes a toll on your body (affects later training), and the LSD benefits you gain after 20mi diminishes greatly.

 As for the run, it felt like everything finally clicked.
 I had a better feel of when to fuel, when to rest, and when to push myself.
 Fueling earlier and more frequently helped a lot.
 At 17mi, I imagined how cool it'd be to tell my friends afterwards "Yeah, I ran 20mi this morning".
-There was no stopping me after that.
+There was no stopping me after.

 \* Lesson: Sometimes you're running against the wind.
 And sometimes the wind is at your back.
 When the latter happens, ride and make the most of it.